ed-rw/technical_writing/software_org_rubric/software_org_rubric.md

 should not be the _only_ source of new product ideas and features, but they should be allowed, and encouraged, to provide input on the product roadmap and strategy.

+Companies that are doing well with this are going to regularly solicit developers for their input on the product, and listen to the feedback they provide.
+Companies doing poorly here will not provide time for developers to give product feedback, and will actively discourage them if they do provide it.

 #### Measurement & Metrics